analogdevicesinc/ad5940-examples/README.md

 If you want to use IAR, do not forget to manually install ADuCM3029 Device Support Pack(ADuCM302x_DFP) from IAR CMSIS-Pack-Manager, under tab 'Packs/AnalogDevices.ADuCM302x_DFP'.

 ## Hardware
-Currently, there are two kinks of EVB.
+Currently, there are two kinds of EVB.
 * [EVAL-AD5940BIOZ](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/EVAL-AD5940BIOZ.html) is used for healthcare application like EDA/BIA/ECG.
 You can find the related introduction in [Wiki](https://wiki.analog.com/resources/eval/user-guides/eval-ad5940/hardware/eval-ad5940bioz).
 ![pic](https://www.analog.com/-/media/analog/en/evaluation-board-images/images/eval-ad5940biozangle-web.gif?h=270&thn=1&hash=C0C6E2638C3E12641F9D79A0121B56AAB7003391)
 * [EVAL-AD5940ELEC](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/EVAL-AD5940ELCZ.html) is used for industrial application like Gas Detection with electrochemical sensor, Water Quality etc. It has on board socket for gas sensor and a BNC connector for PH sensor.
 The USB connector actually carries the analog signal from AD5940 which allows you to connect any other sensors so you can do either impedance measurement or used as potentiostat circuit.
 Find more introduction on [Wiki](https://wiki.analog.com/resources/eval/user-guides/eval-ad5940/hardware/eval-ad5940elcz).